civil-ua/civil-ua.github.io/_posts/2023-10-30-SPIE-accept1.md

 breadcrumb: true
 ---

-Wentao's paper “Ambient-cGAN for medical image-to-image translation by use of noisy measurement data” have been accepted for oral presentation at SPIE Medical Imaging 2024.
+Wentao's paper “Ambient-cGAN for medical image-to-image translation by use of noisy measurement data” has been accepted for oral presentation at SPIE Medical Imaging 2024.
 Congratulations!

 <div class="row">
     <div class="small-12 columns">